Inside the NBA’s ambitious plans for a personalized streaming service for basketball fans

 Wolf says the league is even doing biometric testing with certain fans as they watch games to see how their bodies respond to different plays and determine what “excites” them.
 The league can then align these moments with the Second Spectrum data to understand what, precisely, drives fan engagement—and use those insights to adjust the viewing experience, pull highlights for social media, and even “tailor the game design itself,” according to Wolf.

 The new streaming platform will include customization opportunities for NBA sponsors and advertisers as well.
 Wolf points to the virtual signage that the NBA inserts into linear broadcasts (i.e. virtual ads that “appear” on the court itself, in places where physical ads might not be appropriate).
-“In a direct-to-consumer world, [these ads are] even more compelling, because now you don’t have to pick one advertiser or marketing partner per broadcast,” he says.
+“In a direct-to-consumer world, [these ads are] even more compelling because now you don’t have to pick one advertiser or marketing partner per broadcast,” he says.
 “You could theoretically pick one advertiser or marketing partner per stream or even per viewer.”

-Underpinning all these efforts is a robust data analytics effort, says Bhagavatula.
+Underpinning all these efforts is a robust data-analytics effort, says Bhagavatula.
 The league is harnessing data from its own apps and tools, as well as all of its teams and arenas, to understand different types of fans and anticipate what they want.
 The ultimate goal, he says, is “to create truly delightful experiences for our fans in a way that engages them and hopefully leads to monetization opportunities.”